 Supervising an intern requires a commitment of time and a clear idea of what you expect the intern to achieve.
 This must be communicated to the intern, and the intern must fully understand it.
-The two forms that facilitate intern supervision are: The "Internship Performance Agreement" which summarizes general expectations for the internship and describes a specific work plan that both the intern and supervisor agree to, and the "Student Evaluation Form" which summarizes the intern's accomplishments, as well as areas designated for attention and improvement.
-A general "Internship Performance Agreement" and "Student Evaluation Form" are included at the end of this Guide.
+The two forms that facilitate intern supervision are: an Internship Performance Agreement which summarizes general expectations for the internship and describes a specific work plan that both the intern and supervisor agree to, and the Student Evaluation Survey which summarizes the intern's accomplishments, as well as areas designated for attention and improvement.